MPLS = Mutually Projective Latin Squares: Abstract

 \section{Abstract}

-We will see that every finite projective plane of order $\kappa \geq 2$ give rise to a complete set of $(\kappa - 1)$ $MPLS$ (= mutually projective Latin squares) of order $\kappa$ and by reversing the process we can construct a finite projective plane of order $\kappa$ when a complete set of $(\kappa - 1)$ $MPLS$ of order $\kappa$ is given.
+We will see that every finite projective plane of order $\kappa \geq 2$ gives rise to a complete set of $(\kappa - 1)$ $MPLS$ (= mutually projective latin squares)\footnote{\`{A} bas les MOLS = mutually orthogonal latin squares.} of order $\kappa$ and by reversing the process we can construct a finite projective plane of order $\kappa$ when a complete set of $(\kappa - 1)$ $MPLS$ of order $\kappa$ is given.